openshift-instruqt/instruqt/README.md

 #### OpenShift track example

-This creates an example track using CRC 4.9 VM with `root` user and authenticated by default with `system:admin`:
+This creates an example track using CRC 4.9 VM with `root` user and authenticated by default with `system:admin` as in [this example](https://github.com/openshift-instruqt/instruqt/tree/master/examples/openshift-example-track):

 ```
 instruqt track create --from openshift/openshift-example-track --title "My First OpenShift Track"